top of page

 Solomon's Knot

-His deep love for music of the 17th and 18th centuries led Jonathan Sells to found what is now Solomon’s Knot, a group that transforms the performance of this music in a way that connects more powerfully with modern audiences.
+His deep love for music of the 17th and 18th centuries led Jonathan Sells to found what is now Solomon’s Knot, a group that transforms the performance of this music in a way that connects more powerfully with modern audiences and is "little short of miraculous" (The Tablet).
 As artistic director of the instrumental and vocal collective, he has taken their memorised, conductorless performances of Bach, Gesualdo, Charpentier, Handel, Purcell and others to Wigmore Hall (where they are Baroque Ensemble in Residence), Festival Bach Montréal, BBC Proms, Aldeburgh Festival, Spitalfields Music, Bachfest Leipzig, Halle Händel Festspiele, Bachwoche Ansbach, Regensburger Tage Alter Musik, Thüringer Bachwochen and Helsinki Early Music Festival.
 Open, flexible and collaborative, they have worked with Spira mirabilis, Mira Calix, Sven Werner, Tim Carroll, Federay Holmes, Les Passions de l'Ame and the Finnish Baroque Orchestra, and are grateful to have been Aldeburgh Music/Snape Maltings Open Space residents.

 conducting

 In 2024, Jonathan Sells replaced John Eliot Gardiner as conductor of the Monteverdi Choir and English Baroque Soloists in a programme of Bach Family Motets and Solo Violin Music in London and at the Bachfest Leipzig, with violinists Kati Debretzeni and Isabelle Faust.
-He has conducted a further programme of Bruckner and Gesualdo with the Choir, which will be released on the Soli Deo Gloria label in 2025.
+He has conducted Bruckner and Gesualdo motets with the Choir, which will be released on the Soli Deo Gloria label in 2025.

 As conductor of the Solomon Choir and Orchestra from 2008 to 2010, Jonathan Sells directed performances of Handel's oratorios Messiah and Solomon, as well as numerous other 18th-century works.
 He had conducted Beethoven, Prokoffiev, Varèse, Nielsen, and was musical director of Gilbert and Sullivan's Utopia Limited at the Minack Theatre, Cornwall.